“Just about everybody” I know is not flying on a plane this summer, and to assume otherwise might be an indication of the bubble you live inside.

 I have friends who don’t have paid vacation as part of their employment.

-I have friends who can’t afford airline tickets for their family to fly this summer.
+I have friends who can’t afford airline tickets for their families to fly this summer.

-And I will not be getting on a plane this summer, as much as I might like to.
-I’ll be working quite a bit – teaching, speaking, and writing – and we simply can’t afford the four airline tickets to whatever destination we might choose.
+And I will not be getting on a plane this summer, even though I might like to.
+I’ll be working quite a bit — teaching, speaking, and writing — and we simply can’t afford the four airline tickets to whatever destination we might choose.

-“Just about everybody” who I know is not flying this summer, either.
+“Just about everybody” whom I know is not flying this summer, either.
 Some are.
 Some are not.
-Perhaps this is reflective of the economic diversity of the people I know, but I don’t think so.
+Perhaps this reflects the economic diversity among the people I know, but I don’t think so.
 I suspect most people who aren’t living in a bubble have friends like mine.

-Some of greater and some of lesser means.
+Some of the greater and some of the lesser means.